San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 Driving

 Wake up and enjoy a swim before breakfast at one of the pools at the glamping spot.
-A big Guatemalan breakfast will fuel you up for an underground adventure today as you head into Lanquín’s famous cave system.
-You'll be joined by a specialist caving guide to lead the way through the subterranean labyrinth of immense caverns and underground lakes to the heart of Alta Verapaz.
-After a few hours, you'll eventually emerge back into the light and follow the Lanquín River all the way back to your riverside base.
 Shower up and bid farewell to this part of Guatemala as you make your way back toward the capital.
+On the way, you'll stop off at Biotopo del Quetzal, a small, densely forested reserve which is home to Guatemala's national bird: the resplendent quetzal.
 You'll spend the night in a well-located hotel in a nice area of Guatemala City, not far from the airport.
-Head to one of your host's favourite restaurants for a farewell dinner to toast an epic journey around this amazing country.
+Enjoy a farewell dinner to toast an epic journey around this amazing country.

 Goodbye Guatemala!